Warhammer 40,000: Assembling armies

 All the models that a player has selected to use in a match are collectively termed an "army."
 In Warhammer 40,000, players are not restricted to playing with a fixed and symmetrical combination of game pieces, such as in chess.
 They get to choose which models they will fight with from a catalogue of "datasheets" presented in the rulebooks.
 Each datasheet corresponds to a particular model and contains any relevant gameplay statistics and permissible attachments.
 For instance, a model of a Tactical Space Marine has a "Move" range of 6 inches and a "Toughness" rating of 4 and is armed with a "boltgun" with a range of 24 inches.
 Both players must declare which models they will play with before the match starts, and once the match is underway, they cannot add any new models to their armies.

-In official tournaments, it is mandatory for players to only use Games Workshop's models, and those models must be properly assembled to match the player's army roster; substitute models are forbidden.
+In official tournaments, it is mandatory for players to only use Games Workshop's models, and those models must be properly assembled to match the player's army roster.
+Substitute models are forbidden.
 For example, if a player wants to use an Ork Weirdboy in their army, they must use an Ork Weirdboy model from Games Workshop.
+"Kitbashed" models, or models which incorporate parts from multiple models to create a unique kit to the creator, are occasionally allowed, with the regulation often being that the model must consist of 51–75% Games Workshop produced plastic, with the remainder being modelling supplies which help sculpt pieces together, such as "Green Stuff", a type of two-part epoxy putty, as long as the model is easily identifiable as what it represents, on an equivalent base size, and is of a similar size and visual profile to what it is standing in as.
 Games Workshop has also banned the use of 3D-printed miniatures in official tournaments.
 Public tournaments organised by independent groups might permit third-party models so long as the models are clearly identifiable as to which Warhammer 40,000 model they are meant to represent.
 Tournaments might also have rules regarding whether armies are permitted to be used unpainted or must be painted to a certain standard.